 I could go on and on.
 A lot of the black athletes use it in their calves to over-come their genetically high calves.
 Most of the pros will use it to fill out the shoulders.
 Like I said, it would be easier to name guys that don’t use the stuff: Shawn Ray, Lee Priest, Kevin Levrone….

-At the end of the day, the guys who understand do the injections correctly will not get noticed.
+At the end of the day, the bodybuilder who understand do the injections correctly will not get noticed.
 The guys who go ape with the stuff and don’t know how to use it correctly, will going to stand out.
-The smart ones will use smaller amounts over the long haul.
+The smart bodybuilder will use smaller amounts over the long haul.
 Not a dramatic difference from the last time they competed.
 I mean if you do the N.O.C. and have weak biceps.
 While then showing up at the Olympia with huge footballs, it is going to raise some eyelids.